• Skip to primary navigation

 Bird Baths in Winter: How to Unfreeze Your Bird Bath

-Birds, Projects & Ideas, Wildlife Habitat
+Birds, Featured, Projects & Ideas, Wildlife Habitat

 Birds need water to survive, so keeping a bird bath full of fresh water will attract many different species.
 Here are some tips on how to keep your bird bath filled with water all year round.
 Do Birds Need Water in Winter?
 Winter is here, and the birds in your backyard are thirsty.
 Sure, they can get liquid from snow, but to process it, they …